University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

 evaloutname:     1kGP_chr22.ldpruned.smartpca_results.eval
 numoutevec:      5
 ```
-:computer: Run SMARTPCA.
+:computer: Run `SMARTPCA`.
 ```bash
 smartpca -p par.1kGP_chr22
 smartpca -p par.1kGP_chr22.ldpruned
 ```
-:computer: SMARTPCA has generated two output files with the suffixes `.evec` (first row is the eigenvalues for the first 5 PCs, and all further rows contain the PC coordinates for each sample) and `.evac` (all the eigenvalues).
-Go to the R console and create PCA plots.
+:computer: `SMARTPCA` has generated two output files with the suffixes `.evec` (first row is the eigenvalues for the first 5 PCs, and all further rows contain the PC coordinates for each sample) and `.evac` (all the eigenvalues).
+Go to the `R` console and create PCA plots.
 ```R
 library(tidyr)
 library(ggplot2)